yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-tuning-guide.markdown

 # Configuration

 In order to sustain read/write speeds anywhere near RAM-based performance we’re going to require more than a single SSD.
 Current drives can at best yield ~500MB write/~550 MB read at 50k IOPs/sec.

+{%comment%}
 Do not be deceived by manufacturers claims that their individual SAS/SATA drives are capable of 100k IOPs; this is a burst rate and not sustainable.
 In order to achieve sufficient read-write rates we’re going to need to use multiple drives.
+{%endcomment%}

 In order to determine what level of speed is required in any particular project, the first value should be the number of reads and/or write required per second.
 Secondly, the percentage of writes versus reads is also very important, as when the device writes and reads at the same time the overall performance tends to degrade, to the point where reads can only be performed at the write rate.
 There are exceptions here, specifically with regards to SAS/SATA SSDs, which can come in different flavors, some tuned for reads, some balanced, and others write-enhanced.

-Here’s an example from my laptop, which has two SSDs in RAID0:
+Here is an example of a machine, which has two SSDs in RAID0:

 {%highlight bash%}
 sudo hdparm -tT /dev/mapper/isw_bhjbdcgibg_Volume0: